EndangeredMassa/massa-labs/app/templates/blog/article/theme-pact.md

 ## Outcomes

 My first stab at this was too much all at once.
-I did form some useful habits around my theme, but I couldn’t keep up with everything I tried to do.
+I did form some useful habits around my theme, but I couldn't keep up with everything I tried to do.

 I (re-)discovered that smaller iterations are better.
 If you are going from zero to Theme Pact, I suggest iteratively adding pieces until you are comfortable with a given piece.
 To start, define a theme OR work on forming one good habit OR work on breaking one bad habit.